 The Hope of Israel was to be resurrected into the kingdom of God, as a matter of fact, the only way they could get into the Kingdom of God was by resurrection.

 You say: « Haw did Gentiles in that church end up with Israel's Hope? » Because in the Acts period, they were grafted into Israel the good olive tree, according to Rom.
 11:17.
 And being grafted into the tree, they partook of the fatness of the olive tree.
 The fatness of the olive tree were the blessings and promises made to the fathers, who were the root of the tree — Rom.
 15:2 — 7.
-And one of those blessings and promises WAS THEIR HOPE OF RESURRECTION.
+And one of those blessings and promises was their hope of the resurrection.

-In Matt.
+In Mat.
 24:11 Jesus said « Many false prophets shall rise and shall deceive many.
 And because iniquity shall abound, the love of many shall wax cold ».
 (A reference to apostasy)

 In v.
-24 he said « there would be false Christ's; and false prophets, and shall chew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect ».
-(A reference to the Devil working miracles)
+24 he said « there would be false Christ's; and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect ».
+(A reference to the Devil's working miracles)

 In II Thess.
-2:1 he wrote: « Now we beseech you brethren, by the coming of our Lord Jesus Christ, anti by our gathering together unto him; that ye be not soon shaken in mind, or be troubled , neither by spirit, nor by word, nor as by letter as from us that the day of Christ is at hand ».
+2:1 he wrote: « Now we beseech you brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him; that ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor as by letter as from us that the day of Christ is at hand (Greek: present) ».